carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 of using an independent Kubernetes cluster within a host Kubernetes cluster's namespace.
 To summarize, your cluster can host other clusters.

-The idea of vcluster is detailed in [greater detail on the vcluster webiste](https://www.vcluster.com/docs/architecture/basics), but a summary from these docs is as follows for what vclusters are:
+The idea of vcluster is discussed in [greater detail on the vcluster webiste](https://www.vcluster.com/docs/architecture/basics), but a summary from these docs is as follows for what vclusters are:

-> the basic idea is that vclusters run as a single pod (scheduled by a StatefulSet) that consists of 2 containers:
+> vclusters run as a single pod (scheduled by a StatefulSet) that consists of 2 containers:
 > * Control Plane: This container contains API server, controller manager and a connection (or mount) of the data store.
 > * Syncer: What makes a vcluster virtual is the fact that it does not have a scheduler.
 Instead, it uses a so-called syncer
 >   which copies the pods that need to be scheduled from the vcluster to the underlying host cluster.